As travel picks up across the globe, sorting out insurance is a must for any would-be jet setters.

 Insurance price comparison website Compare the Market said that all the travel insurance policies listed on their website are “likely to cover claims related to COVID-19 for emergency medical and repatriation costs.”
 However, be aware that not all policies on Compare the Market cover non-medical issues, such as flight or hotel cancellations (see below for more information).

-My country doesn’t have a travel corridor with my chosen holiday destination.
+My country advises against travel to my chosen holiday destination.
 Will I be able to get travel insurance?

-It’s difficult, but it’s not impossible.
-If you plan to travel to a destination that is not on your country’s approved list of air bridges, most insurance companies won’t cover you.
+It’s difficult, but not impossible.
+If you plan to travel to a destination that your country's government recommends not visiting, most insurance companies won’t cover you.

 What if my government advises against travel to my destination after I’ve arrived?
 Will my insurance policy become invalid?

-If a government removes a destination from its travel corridor list while you’re on holiday (and you bought the insurance before departing), your policy should still stand.
+If a government advises against travelling to a destination while you’re on holiday (and you bought the insurance before departing), your policy should still stand.
 Check with your provider before taking out the insurance and only go for a company that is prepared to offer cover in this situation.

-Are any travel insurance companies covering trip cancellation or disruption due to COVID-19?
+Are any travel insurance companies covering trip cancellation or disruption due to COVID-19 or travel chaos?

 If I want to cancel my trip because of COVID-19, should my insurance company cover the costs?